-This prospectus (the "Prospectus") relates to (i) the offering of EUR 700,000,000 in aggregate principal amount 3.250 per cent fixed rate bonds due 2029 with an initial aggregate principal amount of EUR 700,000,000 (the "Bonds") to be issued by Swiss Life Finance I AG (the "Issuer"), unconditionally and irrevocably guaranteed by Swiss Life Holding AG (the "Guarantor"), and (ii) the admission to trading and listing of the Bonds on the SIX Swiss Exchange.
+This prospectus (the "Prospectus") relates to (i) the offering of the Bonds with a total nominal value of CHF 600,000,000 to be issued by Swiss Life Holding AG (the "Issuer") and (ii) the admission to trading and listing of the Bonds on the SIX Swiss Exchange Ltd. (the "SIX Swiss Exchange").

-It is expected that the Bonds will be provisionally admitted to trading on the SIX Swiss Exchange as of 31 August 2022 and application will be made for definitive admission to trading and listing of the Bonds on the SIX Swiss Exchange (the "Admission to Trading and Listing") as soon as practicable thereafter and (if granted) will only be granted after the Issue Date.
-The last trading day for the Bonds on the SIX Swiss Exchange is expected to be the day falling two SIX Swiss Exchange trading days prior to the Maturity Date.
+It is expected that the Bonds will be provisionally admitted to trading on the SIX Swiss Exchange as of 24 January 2023 and application will be made for definitive admission to trading and listing of the Bonds on the SIX Swiss Exchange (the "Admission to Trading and Listing") as soon as practicable thereafter and (if granted) will only be granted after the Issue Date.
+The last trading day for each of the A Bonds, the B Bonds and the C Bonds on the SIX Swiss Exchange is expected to be the day falling two SIX Swiss Exchange trading days prior to the date on which the respective Bonds will be fully redeemed.
 Upon issue, the Bonds are expected to be rated A- by Standard & Poor's.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, modification or withdrawal at any time by the assigning rating agency.

-For the purpose of this Prospectus and unless the context otherwise requires, capitalized terms and expressions which are being used herein, but are not defined, shall have the meaning as given to them in the section "TERMS OF THE BONDS" starting on page 31 of this Prospectus or elsewhere in this Prospectus.
+For the purpose of this Prospectus and unless the context otherwise requires, capitalized terms and expressions which are being used herein, but are not defined, shall have the meaning as given to them in the section "TERMS OF THE A BONDS", "TERMS OF THE B BONDS" and "TERMS OF THE C BONDS", respectively, starting on page 31, 35 and 39, respectively, of this Prospectus (the "Terms of the Bonds") or elsewhere in this Prospectus.